jarlb/chiseltrace/readme.md

 ## Case-study

-The functionality of ChiselTrace has been demonstrated on [ChiselWatt](https://github.com/jarlb/chiselwatt).
-The repository contains [the updated version of ChiselWatt](https://github.com/rameloni/chiselwatt/tree/migrate-to-chiselsim) with a fault injected into one of the modules.
-A traceback of the fault can be seen below.
-More details can be found in the results section of the ChiselTrace Thesis.
+The functionality of ChiselTrace has been demonstrated on [this version ChiselWatt](https://github.com/jarlb/chiselwatt), which contains a fault injected into one of the modules.
+This version is based on a [ChiselWatt version](https://github.com/rameloni/chiselwatt/tree/migrate-to-chiselsim) that has been updated to work with newer Chisel versions.
+More details can be found in the results of the ChiselTrace paper.

 ![ChiselWatt example](./img/chiseltrace_chiselwatt_graph.png)